Skip to main content

 If your term life insurance policy is renewable, it means you have the option of continuing your coverage for another term, once your current term ends.
 If you were to take out a 10 year policy at age 20, for example, you’d have the option of renewing it when it lapses at age 30.
 It would then cover you until age 40.
 Terms are only renewable to a certain age, set by the life insurance company, typically around 75 years.

-Pros of renewing a policy
+Pros of renewing a life insurance policy

-Cons of renewing a policy
+Cons of renewing a life insurance policy

 While the pros generally outweigh the cons for this type of policy we do need to acknowledge them: